unmtransinfo/Badapple2-API/README.md

 ## Setup (Development)

 1. Install the badapple_classic and badapple2 DBs by following the instructions [here](https://github.com/unmtransinfo/Badapple2/blob/main/README.md)
-2. Copy `.env.example` to `.env` (in the `/app` folder)
+2. Copy [.env.example](app/.env.example) to `.env` (in the `/app` folder): `cp .env.example .env`
 3. Edit the `.env` credentials as needed
-4. Run `docker-compose --env-file ./app/.env -f compose-development.yml up --build`
+4. Run `docker compose --env-file ./app/.env -f compose-development.yml up --build`
-   - Note: Depending on your version of docker, you may instead want to use: `docker compose --env-file ./app/.env -f compose-development.yml up --build`
+   - Note: Depending on your version of docker, you may instead want to use: `docker-compose --env-file ./app/.env -f compose-development.yml up --build`
 5. The API should now be accessible from `localhost:8000`
    - A full set of Swagger documentation can be found at http://localhost:8000/apidocs